Monday, 28 November 2011

 which was also called Rhindmuir, being Matthew Morthland,

-Chair of Oriental Languages of the
+Chair of Oriental Languages of the University of Glasgow.

 He was born at Glasgow on 28th March 1714, son of Charles Morthland and Rabina Brisbane